-Works by Frantiček Klossner are represented in numerous public art collections: Swiss National Museum, Kunsthaus Zürich, Reinking Collection Hamburg, Moses Mendelssohn Foundation Berlin, Federal Art Collection of the Swiss Confederation, Carola and Günther Ketterer-Ertle Art Collection, Prints and Drawings Collection of the Swiss National Library, Museum of Fine Arts Berne, Neuer Berliner Kunstverein, Ursula Blickle Videoarchiv, Österreichische Galerie Belvedere Wien, Center for Art and Media ZKM Karlsruhe, Tomarkin Collection Berlin, Museo de Arte Moderno de Buenos Aires MAMBA Argentina, Museum of Fine Arts Solothurn, Art Collection of the Canton of Bern, Art collection of the city of Zofingen, Arts Center Pasquart Biel-Bienne, Mobiliar Art Collection, Banque Bonhôte Neuchâtel Art Collection, Swiss Institute in Rome
+Works by Frantiček Klossner are represented in numerous public art collections: Swiss National Museum, Kunsthaus Zürich, Reinking Collection Hamburg, Moses Mendelssohn Foundation Berlin, Federal Art Collection of the Swiss Confederation, Carola and Günther Ketterer-Ertle Art Collection, Musée d'art et d'histoire Fribourg MAHF, Prints and Drawings Collection of the Swiss National Library, Museum of Fine Arts Berne, Neuer Berliner Kunstverein, Ursula Blickle Videoarchiv, Österreichische Galerie Belvedere Wien, Center for Art and Media ZKM Karlsruhe, Tomarkin Collection Berlin, Museo de Arte Moderno de Buenos Aires MAMBA Argentina, Museum of Fine Arts Solothurn, Art Collection of the Canton of Bern, Art collection of the city of Zofingen, Arts Center Pasquart Biel-Bienne, Mobiliar Art Collection, Banque Bonhôte Neuchâtel Art Collection, Swiss Institute in Rome

 Awards / Honors

-2018 Cultural Award of the Swiss Network Association / Honorary Award for the Arts
+2018 Network Association Honorary Award

-2009 Art Position Award, Audience Award, Canton Vaud, Switzerland
+2009 Art Position Award, Canton of Vaud

-2009 Media Art Award of the Valiant Bank, Bern
+2009 Valiant Bank Media Art Award

-1999 Nomination for the Böttcherstrasse Art Prize, Bremen, Germany
+1999 Nomination for the Böttcherstrasse Award, Bremen

-1997 Video Art Prize of the states of Thuringia and Rhineland-Palatinate, Germany
+1997 Video Art Award, Thuringia and Rhineland-Palatinate

-1996 Member of the Swiss Institute in Rome / Artist in Residence, Switzerland/Italy
+1996 Member of the Swiss Institute in Rome

-1992 Art Prize of the Aeschlimann-Corti Foundation, Bern, Switzerland
+1992 Art Award of the Aeschlimann-Corti Foundation

 Education and Training